The situation is this …

 In Australia we have a saying that sometimes you just need a good kick up the bum to get started.
 Well, that email was the kick up the bum that I needed.
 I swung into action and created a plan of attack for finishing my thesis corrections.
 Did I then sit back and relax?
 No. I got stuck into making the corrections straight away.

-Since then I’ve been tackling a few corrections every day first thing in the morning.
-Once I get 45 minutes of thesis corrections done, I feel like I’m off the hook for the rest of the day.
-It’s a great feeling (certainly beats procrastinating).
+For the next few weeks, I tackled a few corrections every day first thing in the morning.
+Once I completed 45 minutes of thesis corrections, I felt like I was off the hook for the rest of the day.
+It was such a great feeling (it certainly felt better than procrastinating).
+Before I knew it, all the corrections were complete.
+I had made it to the top of the mountain!

 To sum up